tari-project/tari/docs/src/diagrams/horizon_sync.md

             end
         end
         HorizonStateSynchronization->>HorizonStateSynchronization: 6.6 Update database with the best block, new pruned height and new horizon data
-        Note right of HorizonStateSynchronization: Ignore aany latency or timeout error on the peer, and loop to the next peer
-        Note right of HorizonStateSynchronization: Exit loop with error on any non-latency or non-timeout error of the peer end
+        Note right of HorizonStateSynchronization: Ignore any latency or timeout error on the peer, and loop to the next peer Note right of HorizonStateSynchronization: Exit loop with error on any non-latency or non-timeout error of the peer end
     Note right of HorizonStateSynchronization: Increase `max_latency` and loop again if all peers exceed latency